TDG-Platform/docs/ENVI_RPCOrthorectification.md

 **Output structure**

-This task creates both a tif and hdr file of the input image following the ortho-rectification process.
+This task creates both a tif and hdr file of the input image following the orthorectification process.

 ### Advanced